nuejs/www/docs2/reference/reactive-components.md

 ```
 <script>

-  // when the component is created. data is given as the first argument
+  // when the component is created. data/args is given as the first argument
   constructor(data) {

   }

   // after the component is mounted on the page
-  mounted() {
+  mounted(data) {

   }